movableink/data-source.js/README.md

 `https://product-api.com/product/123/abc`

+### Passing in tokens to the request body
+The `RequestBuilder` and `Token` utility classes allow users of `data-source.js` to easily pass in tokens to the body of the POST request when calling `getRawData` for an API data source.

+These tokens can be included in the `options` object as an alternative to passing them in as `targetingKeys`.
+The computed values of each token will replace that token when included in the data source's url, post body, or headers.

+Examples and additional details on the Token Builder API can be found in the [Wiki](https://github.com/movableink/data-source.js/wiki/Token-Builder-API
+).

 ### Multiple target retrieval for CSV Data Sources

 To fetch multiple targets from a CSV DataSource you can use the `getMultipleTargets` method, which will return you an array of objects based on the number of rows that match.